Using Security Health Analytics

 To complete this step, you need your organization ID.
 To get your organization ID, run gcloud organizations list and note the number next to the organization name.

-To get the Security Health Analytics source ID, run one of the following commands, depending on whether you activated Security Command Center at the organization level or the project level:
+To get the Security Health Analytics source ID, run the following command:

 gcloud scc sources describe organizations/ORGANIZATION_ID \